ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 The difference lies in the memory model.
 Solidity uses stack for all function parameters and local variables, while Vyper stores them at fixed locations in memory.
-Vyper's approach significantly decreases stack pressure and makes the access to no more than 16 top elements more than sufficient.
+Vyper's approach significantly decreases stack pressure and makes the access to only 16 top elements more than sufficient.
-However, it does not come without some restrictions.
+However, this approach does not come without restrictions.
 Using fixed locations means that a function can only be present once on the call stack, effectively preventing recursion (other than via an expensive external call) and requires every variable to have the upper bound on its size declared up front.